infiniteloop22/LinearRegressionModel/README.md

 ## Dataset

-This project utilizes the **Diabetes Database** sourced from [Kaggle](https://www.kaggle.com/code/azratuni/diabetes-database-linear-regression/input).
+This project uses the **Diabetes Database** sourced from [Kaggle](https://www.kaggle.com/code/azratuni/diabetes-database-linear-regression/input).

 While many diabetes datasets are formatted for binary classification (logistic regression), this specific set isolates continuous values.
 This implementation maps **insulin** as the input feature ($x$) to predict **glucose** as the continuous target ($y$).